0xcert/framework/docs/api/core.md

 ## Asset Certificate

-Certification is the process of converting digital asset data into a cryptographic evidence.
-Asset certificate allows for creating and validating asset data.
+Certification is the process of converting digital asset data into a piece of cryptographic evidence.
+Asset Certificate allows for creating and validating asset data.
 Each asset carries an imprint of a digital asset data object.
-It is a cryptographic hash which serves as a decentralized evidence of a digital asset.
+It is a cryptographic hash which serves as decentralized evidence of a digital asset.

 ### Cert(options)